-- How do artists work? - How do artists and designers care for and maintain materials, tools, and equipment? - How do people's experiences influence the development of special artworks? - How do artists use subject matter symbols, and ideas to communicate meaning?
+- How does art help us understand the lives of people of all different times, places, and cultures?
+How is art used to impact the views of a society?
+How does art preserve aspects of life? - How do artists work? - How do people's experiences influence the development of special artworks? - How do artists use subject matter symbols, and ideas to communicate meaning?

-- Developing Color-Primary and Secondary Colors - Developing Texture-Introduce students to different types of texture - Introduce Space Negative, Positive, Foreground, Background - Introduce Balance visual equality between elements of art - Introduce Pattern how to create an effective pattern - Introduce Repetition how to apply patterning in a work of art to be visually recognizable and pleasing - Refine manipulative skills
+- Developing Color-Primary and Secondary Colors - Developing Texture-Introduce students to different types of texture - Introduce Space Negative, Positive, Foreground, Background - Introduce Balance visual equality between elements of art - Introduce Pattern how to create an effective pattern - Introduce Repetition how to apply patterning in a work of art to be visually recognizable and pleasing - Difference between shapes and forms - Specific works of art belong to particular cultures, times, and places - The value of artwork from other cultures and time periods - Various purposes for creating works of visual art - Different responses to specific artworks - Visual arts have both a history and specific relationships to various cultures - Identify and discuss emotions in artwork

-- Create visual interest in artwork through a variety of methods - Become aware of the difference between shapes and forms - Experience color mixing - Use art tools and materials safely - Recognize and discuss distinct characteristics in the artwork of others through the introduction of prints and through classroom sharing - Participate in discussing the work of classmates - Specific works of art belong to particular cultures, times, and places - Recognize the value of artwork from other cultures and time periods
+- Experience color mixing - Use art tools and materials safely - Recognize and discuss distinct characteristics in the artwork of others through the introduction of prints and through classroom sharing - Participate in discussing the work of classmates - Create visual interest in artwork through a variety of methods - Refine manipulative skills - Explore and understand prospective content for works of art - Produce works of art pertaining these elements - Recognize these elements within other works of art - Complete and understand art lessons based upon various art mediums - Recognize and demonstrate using space - Fold, cut, and tear paper for use in artwork - Use art tools in drawing, painting, printmaking, modeling and sculpture - Use found objects in artwork - Use overlapping in collage work - Use environmental textures in artwork - Make simple 3-D forms - Use and bisect geometric and free-form shapes - Mix two colors of paint effectively - Follow all safety precautions

-- Students will be able to produce works of art pertaining these elements - Students will also be able to recognize these elements within other works of art - Students will be able to complete and understand art lessons based upon various art mediums - Students will also be able to recognize and demonstrate using space - Fold, cut, and tear paper for use in artwork - Use art tools in drawing, painting, printmaking, modeling and sculpture - Use found objects in artwork - Use overlapping in collage work - Use environmental textures in artwork - Make simple 3-D forms - Use and bisect geometric and free-form shapes - Mix two colors of paint effectively - Identify primary and secondary colors - Use materials safely - Follow all safety precautions - Describe moods in artwork - Identify and discuss emotions in artwork - Produce artwork based on sensory description - Respond to the work of others in class discussion - Use basic art vocabulary to discuss artwork - Demonstrate how history, culture, and the visual arts can influence each other in making and studying works of art - Participate in discussions of multicultural and historical artworks - Use the influence of other artists as motivation for artwork - Experience galleries, plays, concerts, and other arts related activities - Participate in school and community based art shows - Discuss art programs and community exhibits with the art teacher and others - Participate in cultural arts events
+- Describe moods in artwork - Produce artwork based on sensory description - Respond to the work of others in class discussion - Use basic art vocabulary to discuss artwork - Demonstrate how history, culture, and the visual arts can influence each other in making and studying works of art - Participate in discussions of multicultural and historical artworks - Use the influence of other artists as motivation for artwork - Experience galleries, plays, concerts, and other arts related activities - Participate in school and community based art shows - Discuss art programs and community exhibits with the art teacher and others - Participate in cultural arts events